 Angela Roell: Teaches at the Franklin County House of Corrections and University of Massachusetts, owns Yard Birds Farm.

-Douglass DeCandia: Grows food for our community with youth and adults who are currently incarcerated.
+Douglass DeCandia: Grows food for Westchester Food Bank with youth and adults who are currently incarcerated.

-Jalal Sabur: Co-founded the Freedom Food Alliance and Victory Bus Project to support prisoners and their families.
+Jalal Sabur: Co-founded the Freedom Food Alliance and Victory Bus Project to support incarcerated individuals and their families.

 All across Turtle Island (North America) we are seeing a great resurgence of indigenous tribes building healthy and resilient food systems as a cornerstone to cultural and ecological renewal programs, as well as a means to reclaim indigenous economies and true economic and political sovereignty.The Indigenous Seed Keepers Network is helping leverage resources for indigenous communities cultivating culturally appropriate solutions to restoring seed stewardship of traditional foods.
 In the age of the increasing industrialization of our food and the erosion of biodiversity within cultural contexts, the Indigenous Seed Keeper Network asks the questions that assists communities of diverse cultures and backgrounds; Can we envision the Seed Commons, and coordinate collaborative efforts to care and protect for our seeds that is in right relationship to a diverse understanding of cultural values and cosmology?
 How can we use the process of reclaiming our traditional seeds and food as a powerful means of cultural restoration?
 Integral in the overall seed justice seed movement is the cultural memories and stories, and how we regain a sense of who we are as a culture through our foods and seeds.
 Join us as we talk about the creative ways of re-integrating seed stewardship back into our local community food systems, and how we can deepen our understanding of the nourishing cycles of life.
 We will also be doing hands-on seed cleaning demonstration, and a seed swap and giveaway as well.